The 60 Most Common Business Mistakes Picked Up By the ATO During Tax Audits

 Using unreported cash sales to fund personal expenses

 A business is a separate entity from its owner and it must be treated that way, especially when it comes to finances.
 If you make a cash sale which you have not yet recorded and you use that money to buy your dinner or fill up your car with petrol, then you are creating loose ends for yourself that could come back to strangle you later on.
-If the cash sale involved an invoice (which it should), there will be a discrepancy at reconciliation time, and if it didn’t, there will be a stock discrepancy at stocktake time.
-And because you used the cash for personal use without obtaining a receipt, you will have no idea where the money has gone.
+If the cash sale involved an invoice (which it should), there will be a discrepancy at reconciliation time.
+If it didn’t, there will be a stock discrepancy at stocktake time.
+In the event where you use cash for personal use without obtaining a receipt, you will have no idea where the money has gone.

 Compulsory superannuation guarantee payments not made on behalf of employees